 Gatherings and meetings on Church sites (Parish Halls) can take place under specific guidelines.
 Following Government directives for Community Facilities and for Places of Worship, gathering on Church Sites can take place under the following.
-Please note that Weddings and Funerals are exceptions:

-- In Regional Victoria the density quotient of I person per 4 sqm for the space applies if a COVID CHECK-IN MARSHALL is used, otherwise the density quotient of I person per 4 sqm must be applied with a maximum cap of 100 people per space. - Mandatory QR Code record keeping must be in place. - Masks must be worn indoors at all times.

-Food or drink may be served at such meetings or gatherings, for example providing congregants with tea, coffee and refreshments.
+Please note that Weddings and Funerals are exceptions: In Regional Victoria the density quotient of I person per 4 sqm for the space applies if a COVID CHECK-IN MARSHALL is used, otherwise the density quotient of I person per 4 sqm must be applied with a maximum cap of 20 people per space.
+Mandatory QR Code record keeping must be in place.
+Face coverings must be worn indoors at all times.
+Food or drink may be served at such meetings or gatherings, for example providing congregants with tea, coffee, and refreshments.
 It is recommended that single use items are used to serve food or drink, and that only designated people serve or distribute food or drinks.
 (For example, one designated person uses the urn to dispense hot water for tea, or one person serves food using tongs and gloves).
 No self-serve buffet-style set ups should be used.
 Public Gatherings in Public Spaces In Regional Victoria up to 10 people are permitted from across multiple households, friends and/or family, outdoors.
 Infants under 12 months not included in the cap.
-In Metropolitan Melbourne no public gatherings are permitted.
+In Metropolitan Melbourne Permitted for personal training for up to two people plus the trainer; for social interaction for up to two people from separate households; and for up to five people from two households if all persons aged 18years or older have received two vaccine doses.
 A public place means an area that everyone can access, for example a local park or the beach.
 Face coverings must be worn outdoors.
-Home Visits In Regional Victoria and Metropolitan Melbourne , private gatherings are not permitted except for partner and single person bubbles.
+Home Visits In Regional Victoria and Metropolitan Melbourne, private gatherings are not permitted except for partner and single person bubbles.
 Hospitals or Care Facilities For permitted purposes only, which includes to provide care and support for a resident's or patient's physical and emotional wellbeing - and to provide end of life support.
 In both Regional Victoria and Metropolitan Melbourne No more than two visitors per day unless visit is for end-of-life reasons.
 For end-of-life visits, two visitors are permitted at a time with no maximum daily limit.
 A group may exceed the "two visitors at a time" rule if dependents of a visitor are in the group and care for the dependents cannot be arranged.
 (Refer Govt Guidelines) Ministering to COVID-19 Patients Health officials will be able to guide what is possible and permissible.